futurice/windows-app-development-best-practices/README.md

 ### Use Visual Studio Pro or greater

-Visual Studio is the defacto IDE for developing Windows apps.
-The free express versions are okay for getting started, but lacks some important features such as support for [extensions](https://visualstudiogallery.msdn.microsoft.com/).
+Visual Studio is the de facto IDE for developing Windows apps.
+The free express versions are good for getting started, but lack some important features, such as support for [extensions](https://visualstudiogallery.msdn.microsoft.com/).
 Pro version adds support for all the different project types in a single installation, additional productivity features, support for extensions, and some team collaboration features.
 Premium mainly adds built in testing support beyond simple unit testing, and Ultimate adds enhanced debugging, architecture, and code analysis tools.

 ### Use Productivity Power Tools ([2013](https://visualstudiogallery.msdn.microsoft.com/dbcb8670-889e-4a54-a226-a48a15e4cace))

-A free visual studio extension from Microsoft.
-It lacks some features of the commercial [JustCode](http://www.telerik.com/products/justcode.aspx) and [ReSharper](https://www.jetbrains.com/resharper/), but doesn't seem to slow your IDE down at all either.
+A free visual studio productivity extension from Microsoft.
+It lacks some features of the commercial counterparts like [JustCode](http://www.telerik.com/products/justcode.aspx) or [ReSharper](https://www.jetbrains.com/resharper/), but doesn't seem to slow the IDE down at all either.

 ### Use [NuGet](http://www.nuget.org/)

 Nuget is Microsoft's take on a package manager.
-There's a Visual Studio extension called NuGet Package Manager preinstalled into newer Visual Studios.
-Bottom line: Use it for external references if you don't need to include the source code in your Solution.
+There's a Visual Studio extension called NuGet Package Manager preinstalled in newer Visual Studios.
+Bottom line: [Use it](http://docs.nuget.org/docs/start-here/managing-nuget-packages-using-the-dialog) for external references when you don't need to include the source code in your Solution.

 #### Use [Package Restore](http://docs.nuget.org/docs/reference/package-restore)